uwe-app/website/site/docs/design-patterns/sidebar.md

 {{import "header"}}

-The *sidebar* pattern is so common that we decided to support it out of the box.
+Using a *sidebar* as a navigation menu is a common use case so we decided to support it out of the box.

 {{> table-of-contents}}